AtimaB/Portfolio-Version3/README.md

 ## Description

-Ubdated portfolio, I changed it up a little bit from the previous version by having all in 1 html file.
+Updated portfolio, I changed it up a little bit from the previous version by having all in 1 html file.

 ## Link